shilpaBinish/BlogFeedback/README.md

 It can be seen that the weighted average model outperforms any of the individual model.

 ### Stacked Generalization
 In the end we tried an ensemble algorithm called stacked generalization.
-We first picked 5 models as our "level-0 learners": *k*NN, LASSO, SVM, RF, and BST.
+We first picked 5 models as our "level-0 learners": *k*-NN, LASSO, SVM, RF, and BST.
 The procedure is then as follows:

 1. Split the dataset in to *k* folds.
 2. For *i*-th fold of data, train models with each of the level-0 learners on the rest of the data.